Lord Napier and Ettrick v Hunter: Facts

 The appellants were a syndicate of names at Lloyds, (referred to in the judgment as "the names") and had agreed to underwrite certain insurance policies relating to asbestos claims in 1992.
 A number of very substantial claims were made under those policies which cost the names a great deal of money.
 Their losses were exacerbated because of a lack of reinsurance cover for those risks.
 In earlier proceedings the names had brought a claim against the syndicate manager (Outhwaite) alleging negligence in this regard.
 Outhwaite paid £116 million to settle those claims.

 The names had also had "stop loss" insurance of their own with the respondents, the stop loss insurers.
 The respondents had paid out under the stop loss policies.
 The stop loss insurers now claimed to be subrogated to the settlement money paid by Outhwaite.
 It was not disputed that the stop loss insurers had a right of subrogation, but the dispute related to the amount to which they were subrogated.

-In the lead judgmen used a hypothetical set of figures.
+In the lead judgment Lord Templeman used a hypothetical set of figures.
 He assumed in each case that each of the names had suffered a net underwriting loss for the year of £160,000.
 He also assumed that they had stop loss insurance for a total of £100,000 subject to an excess of £25,000 (so the name would have to pay out £25,000 of their own money before the stop loss insurance kicked in).
 So the first £25,000 was met by the name.
 The "next" £100,000 was met by the stop loss insurers.
 And the "last" £35,000 was met by the name again (as the insurance cover was exhausted).
 Lord Templeman also assumed that the hypothetical amount which each name recovered from Outhwaite was £130,000.
 So the question was: how much of that £130,000 would the stop loss insurers be subrogated to?